mraible/mongock-docs/content/pages/faq.md

 - Why we have added the ChangeUnit annotation and deprecated ChangeLog
 - What happens if a changeUnit fails - loop
+- How manage HA in changes-> two step changes